backstitch/api/source/includes/_v2_endpoints.md

 ### Query Parameters

-These parameters are required regardless of the type of result that is being posted.
+These parameters are required regardless of the post type.

 | Parameter | Required | Description |
 |---------|:-------:|:-------:|:-----------|